nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Finds student with the specified `ID`.

 Examples:
-* `find 12345678` will find student contact with `ID: 12345678` and display their details.
+* `find 12345678` will find student contact with `ID: 12345678` and display their details

 ### Clearing all entries : `clear`